Private / Alternative Student Loans

 Students may choose any lender who offers alternative education loans.
 There are many local and regional lenders and credit unions offering private education loan programs.
 We encourage students to do their own research to determine which loan program is best suited for their needs.

-The list of lenders displayed have provided Doane College students private education loans within the past three years.
+The list of lenders displayed have provided Doane University students private education loans within the past three years.
 The inclusion of a loan product or lender on this site does not imply endorsement.
-Doane College does not endorse any loan product or lender.
+Doane University does not endorse any loan product or lender.

 You must renew each year with the lender of your choice.